- pick the series you want to trade

 - Read the User Guide for the step-by-step trading flow

-- Read EPT Pricing for points-side return intuition
+- Read EPT Pricing for rewards-side return intuition

 - Read Orderbook Mechanics for the full math